London Contemporary Dance School

 Image: Alicia Clarke

-The Conservatoire is a formal collaboration among six member schools and two affiliate schools who are committed to the delivery of world leading education and specialist vocational training in the performing arts.
-We train the performing artists and production professionals of the future: actors, circus artists, dancers, stage managers, technical theatre practitioners, choreographers and directors.
+The Conservatoire for Dance and Drama is a higher education provider registered with the Office for Students.
+It has six Member Schools that deliver undergraduate and postgraduate programmes of higher education: Bristol Old Vic Theatre School, Central School of Ballet, London Contemporary Dance School, National Centre for Circus Arts, Northern School of Contemporary Dance and Rambert School of Ballet & Contemporary Dance.
+Each School is committed to the delivery of world leading education and specialist vocational training in the performing arts, training the performing artists and production professionals of the future: actors, circus artists, dancers, stage managers, technical theatre practitioners, choreographers and directors.

-Located at the heart of three vibrant cultural centres in London, Bristol and Leeds, the Conservatoire schools are:
+Located at the heart of three vibrant cultural centres in London, Bristol and Leeds, the Schools are:

 Students value the immersive experience of conservatoire training and its unparalleled access to the performing arts industries, and student satisfaction and teaching are rated consistently highly in the National Student Survey.
 Each school has an established record of training its students to a professional standard, with excellent employment rates in the fields of dance, drama or circus.
 The Schools provide a pipeline of expertly-trained performing arts professionals working in the UK’s lucrative creative industries and helping to build the UK’s international reputation.
 Internationally renowned centres of training, the Schools are also creative laboratories: bringing in national and international artists to work with students and supporting emerging writers, directors and choreographers in creating and showcasing new work.